intel/ai-reference-models/benchmarks/object_detection/tensorflow/ssd-resnet34/training/bfloat16/README.md

 export TF_MODELS_DIR=<path to the clone of the TensorFlow models repo>
 export DATASET_DIR=<path to the COCO training data>
-export OUTPUT_DIR=<directory where the log and checkpoint files will be written>
+export OUTPUT_DIR=<path to the directory where the log and checkpoint files will be written>
 export TRAIN_STEPS=<optional, defaults to 100>
 export MPI_NUM_PROCESSES=<optional, defaults to 1>
+# For a custom batch size, set env var `BATCH_SIZE` or it will run with a default value.
+export BATCH_SIZE=<customized batch size value>

 ./quickstart/object_detection/tensorflow/ssd-resnet34/training/cpu/bfloat16/bfloat16_training_demo.sh
 ```